ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 make sense to have the beginning of a Message expire, but allow the end of a Message to still be sent.

-A MessageContext object contains  and metadata for  Messages to be sent or received.
+A MessageContext object contains metadata for  Messages to be sent or received.

 ~~~
 messageData := "hello".bytes()